chickenCabbage/PRUN-V3/README.md

 and the latest comic page.
 It even has notifications, if you're using Chrome!
 RSS readers don't have cool websites amirite?
 Feeds require code and stuff.
 It's ugly, it's prone to error, and it's XML (no one likes XML).
 PRUN is just a sign-up.
-Much more sleek, much less confusing.
+Much less confusing.

 _Easy.
 Sleek.
 Everywhere._